straz/artificialtrust/_articles/assholes.md

 permission.
 It says it's ok to satisfy one's own desires and ignore the harm it does to others.

-Criminal justice was simpler when death was the penalty for most crimes.
-Today our cancer cures seek to isolate and burn away or cut away the tumor cells.
-As our understanding advances, perhaps some day medicine will find better ways to rehabilitate cancerous cells, restoring their civic sensibility instead of annihilating them.

 ### So what